I heard a funny story of

 By the time it warms to touch,

-it’s proteins coagulate from the inside out.
+it’s proteins are coagulated- from the middle spanning outwards.

 [Does this form new protein globs when they congeal and melt?
 Is this even to a body, recognizable as food?
 Hmm, an idea for a study perhaps-meanwhile I’ll stop using it).

 Microwave doesn’t care-

 The Peeps go down, flat upon the plate.